Danganronpa 2: Goodbye Despair: Development and release

 After the release of the first Danganronpa game, there were no plans for a sequel, and the game's development team was split up to work on other projects.
 As a result, writer Kazutaka Kodaka was attracted to the idea of creating the novel Danganronpa Zero, which he decided to write after consulting producer Terasawa.
 While writing Zero, Kodaka was approached by Terasawa with the idea of writing a sequel, and took on writing for both Zero and Goodbye Despair concurrently, eventually finishing with the former in October 2011.
 Kodaka considers the novels needed more structuring work than the game.
 As Zero foreshadows events of Goodbye Despair, Kodaka recommends gamers read Zero before playing the sequel.
 The writer attempted to create unique storytelling methods for Goodbye Despair; this is more relevant to the second half of the story, in which Hajime starts playing a video game when the player is already controlling Hajime.
-In retrospect, Kodaka felt proud of the way the game's segments were developed.
-While he personally prefers the original Danganronpa over the second one, Kodaka felt more emotionally moved by the second half of Goodbye Despair.
+In retrospect, Kodaka felt proud of the way the game's writing focuses on humans and their emotions.
+Kodaka felt the second half of Goodbye Despair did a better job of making the characters real than Trigger Happy Havoc.

 To bring more variety to the sequel, Monokuma was given a counterpart named Monomi (or Usami).
 Kodaka also said the islands were used to give players more content to explore, comparing the sequel to the television series Lost in terms of amount of plot twists and how different the narrative is.
-Kodaka said characters like Nagito, Byakuya and Gundham were created to confuse returning players due to their similarities with characters from previous games.
+Kodaka said characters like Nagito and Byakuya were created to confuse returning players due to their similarities with characters from previous games.
 However, he still feels he made the cast more human as the story progresses.
 The characters were designed by Rui Komatsuzaki.
 In early sketches, Hajime's design differed from those used for the series; his hair was originally meant to be longer, and at one point, he was designed to be wearing glasses.
-He was the earliest designed the character which generated a major contrast between his white clothing to Nagito's dark clothing.
+He was the earliest designed character which generated a major contrast between his white clothing to Nagito's dark clothing.